learn-co-curriculum/each-vs-collect-readme/README.md

   "I love bacon on my burgers!"
 ]
 ```
-However, if we do want to change the return value, there is a handy method called `map`, also known as `collect`.
-These two methods are synonyms for each other and they return a new return value every time.
-Map and Collect are abstractions of our `each` method.
+However, if we do want a different return value, there is a handy method called `map`, also known as `collect`.
+These methods are abstractions of our `each` method.
 An abstraction is the process of taking away or removing characteristics from something in order to reduce it to a set of essential characteristics.
 Let's take a look at a few examples.

 ##Map & Collect